Palestinians in Israeli custody: Number of prisoners

+Since the 2023 Hamas-led attack on Israel, Israel has revoked work permits for residents of Gaza.
+Since then, between 4,000 and 5,000 Palestinians working in Israel who were attempting to flee have gone missing, having been detained by the Israeli government.
+Released Palestinians have recalled being blindfolded with their hands and feet tied and later being beaten by Israeli forces, who withheld food, water, and medical supplies.

 Minors

 In 2000–2009, 6,700 Palestinians between the ages of 12 and 18 were arrested by the Israeli authorities, according to Defence for Children International's Palestine Section (DCI/PS).
 In 2009, a total of 423 were being held in Israeli detention and interrogation centers and prisons.
 In April 2010 the number dropped to 280.
 DCI/PS states that these detentions stand in contravention of international law.
 Up to August 2013, 193 minors were imprisoned, and according to The Economist, "nearly all" were "brought to court in leg shackles and handcuffs."

+Al Jazeera reported that between 2000-2023, 12,000 children have been detained by Israeli forces.
+In 2023, at least 880 Palestinian children have been detained by the IDF.

 Public figures

 There are several Palestinian leaders and politicians held in Israeli jails, including 47 Hamas members of the Palestinian Legislative Council, in addition to some ministers and the mayors and municipal council members of various towns and cities in the West Bank.

 Marwan Barghouti a leader of the al-Aqsa Martyrs Brigades militia and al-Mustaqbal political party, was arrested and tried by an Israeli civilian court for attacks carried out by the Al-Aqsa Martyrs' Brigades.
 He was convicted on 20 May 2004 on five counts of murder and sentenced to five life sentences and forty years.

 Ahmad Sa'adat, secretary-general of the Popular Front for the Liberation of Palestine (PFLP) is currently held by Israel.
 In 2002, he was tried, convicted and imprisoned in Jericho by the Palestinian National Authority, for his role in the assassination of Israeli Tourism Minister Rehavam Zeevi on 17 October 2001 by the PFLP.
 The Palestinian Supreme Court later declared his imprisonment unconstitutional.
 His imprisonment by the PNA, rather than extradition to Israel as required by the Oslo Accords, was negotiated between the PNA, Israel the US and the UK.
 Under the terms of that agreement, the imprisonment was to be monitored by US and UK observers.
 On 14 March 2006, after both the American and British monitors, as well as the Palestinian guards of the Jericho jail abandoned their posts, Israeli forces surrounded the prison in Jericho and took Sa'adat, who has been under administrative detention since then.

 In 2005, three members of Nablus's municipal council including the mayor Adly Yaish, Qalqilya mayor Wajih Qawas, Beita mayor Arab Shurafa, and two members of the Bani Zeid municipal council – all members of Hamas were arrested.